jamesholbert/xstate-demo/README.md

 tweak the referenced section in `app.e2e.js` to configure how many tests you want automatically self generated

-the testMachine has verbose extra states, this is in part to ensure every possible state is *hit* to ensure every transition is accomplished and also in part due to my novice understanding of state machines :) but it gets the job done (I plan to fix this in the future)
+note: the testMachine has verbose extra states, this is in part to ensure every possible state is *hit* to ensure every transition is accomplished and also in part due to my novice understanding of state machines :) but it gets the job done (I plan to fix this in the future)

-I also added an extra context variable in the testmachine to track the number of actions, this way the auto-generated tests can be configured to test beyond the "minimum" amount of state transitions between the possible states by backtracking, otherwise, without context, it wouldn't backtrack any more than necessary.
+note: I also opted to add a superfluous context variable `actions` in the testmachine to track the number of actions the test takes, this way the auto-generated tests can be configured to test beyond the "minimum" amount of state transitions between the possible states by backtracking, otherwise, without context, it wouldn't backtrack any more than necessary.

 ## TL:DR: